-Many employers have expressed concern and confusion in relation to getting consent from employees to use their data to correctly pay them and securely send them a payslip.
-Employers do not need to seek consent from individual employees, as you are legally obliged to pay your staff.
-If the payroll is outsourced to a data processor, the employer will need to inform their employees that they are sharing their personal information with a third party.
-An employer does not need to seek employee consent to outsource the payroll.
-It is also an employers responsibility to ensure that their data processor is taking action to protect their employees' payroll information under GDPR.
+Many bureaus have expressed concern and confusion in relation to getting consent from client's employees to use their data to correctly pay them and securely send them a payslip.
+Payroll bureaus do not need to seek consent from individual employees that the payroll is processed for.
+However, the employer will need to inform their employees that they are sharing their personal information with a third party.
+It is also an employers responsibility to ensure that their payroll bureau or accountant is taking action to protect their employees' payroll information under GDPR.

 An employee cannot withdraw their consent for their personal data to be used as part of the payroll processing.
-It should be noted that data processors should keep only the personal data that is strictly required for the purpose of processing the payroll.
+It should be noted that bureaus should keep only the personal data that is strictly required for the purpose of processing the payroll.
 This is referred to as data minimisation or privacy by default.